batslay/Kecerdasan-Digital-2022---Data-Science-for-Social-Good/README.md

 # Kecerdasan-Digital-2022---Data-Science-for-Social-Good
-Files related to Kelas Kecerdasan Digital 2022 organized by the Center for Digital Society (CfDS)
+Files related to Kelas Kecerdasan Digital 2022: Data Science for Social Good organized by the Center for Digital Society (CfDS)